XBastille/AIComicX/README.md

     </a>
 </p>

-# ⚠️ THIS REPOSITORY IS ARCHIVED
+# ⚠️ PROJECT ARCHIVED (UNFINISHED)

-**This project is now archived and is being used for personal work/reference.
-It is no longer being actively maintained or updated publicly.**
+**Development on this repository has permanently ceased.
+This project was a Work in Progress (WIP), but due to personal work commitments and time constraints, it has been discontinued in an incomplete state.**

-AIComicX is an AI-powered platform that allows users to upload their stories and automatically turn them into comics.
-Users can either submit their own stories or generate new ones using AI.
-With multiple comic styles to choose from, AIComicX aims to revolutionize comic creation. 📚✨
+AIComicX was designed as an AI-powered platform to allow users to upload their stories and automatically turn them into comics.
+The goal was to let users submit their own stories or generate new ones using AI. 📚✨

-## 🌟 Features (Work in Progress)
+## 🌟 Intended Features (Incomplete)

+*These were the features in active development before the project was discontinued:*

 - 📜 **Story Upload & Comic Generation**: Upload a story and let AI turn it into a beautiful comic.
 - ✍ **AI Story Generation**: Generate engaging storylines with AI-powered assistance.